 Where children are remanded in YDA, staff in the secure establishment should enable the child to speak with their IRO in privacy, unless the child refuses, and arrange a suitable venue for the review to take place.

-When a Looked After child is convicted of an offence, the child's Social Worker should provide information to the YOS Case Manager who is responsible for completing the AssetPlus (the YJB assessment of risk factors for offending).
-The YOS Case Manager should also consult the child's Social Worker about the content and recommendations of the pre-sentence report (PSR).
-This will be used by the court to determine the appropriate disposal (e.g. custodial or community sentence), ensuring that mitigating factors arising from the child's life experiences are included and that welfare considerations are reflected in the proposed disposal.
+When a Child in Care is convicted of an offence, the child's Social Worker should provide information to the YOS Case Manager who is responsible for completing the AssetPlus (the Youth Justice Board (YJB) assessment of risk factors for offending and plan for the rehabilitation of the child).
+The YOS Case Manager should also consult the child's Social Worker about the content and recommendations of the Pre-Sentence Report (PSR).
+The PSR will be used by the court to determine the appropriate disposal (e.g. custodial or community sentence, fine or discharge), ensuring that mitigating factors arising from the child's life experiences are included and that welfare considerations are reflected in the proposed disposal.

 The PSR should include explicit consideration of any safeguarding factors that would make the child particularly vulnerable if sentenced to custody.
 Copies of the AssetPlus, PSR and other reports completed by the YOS should be sent to the child's Social Worker and placed on the child's case record.

-In cases where a custodial sentence is likely, the YOS worker and the child's Social Worker should work together to prepare the child and his/her family by explaining what will happen and how the child will be supported during and after his/her time in custody.
+In cases where a custodial sentence is likely, the YOS worker and the child's Social Worker should work together to prepare the child and their family by explaining what will happen and how the child will be supported during and after their time in custody.

 It is good practice for the child's Social Worker to attend court on the day of sentencing; if this is not possible, then the child must be accompanied by their foster carer or the Home's Registered Manager.
 This is to ensure that the young person is supported and that the child's best interests are effectively represented via their legal representative who may need to respond to specific and particular issues.

-Prior agreement should be reached with the YOS Case Manager about how the responsible authority will be notified of the court's decision, including details about where the child will be detained if s/he is sentenced to custody.
+Prior agreement should be reached with the YOS Case Manager about how the responsible authority will be notified of the court's decision, including details about where the child will be detained if they are sentenced to custody.
 This notification should be made on the same day as sentencing and be followed up in writing.

-Following sentence, the child's legal status as a Looked After Child may change (see Appendix 2: Changes to Care Status as a Result of Criminal Justice Decisions).
+Following sentence, the child's legal status as a Child in Care may change (see Appendix 2: Changes to Care Status as a Result of Criminal Justice Decisions).

 When a child receives a community sentence, the child's Social Worker and YOS Case Manager should continue to work closely together, sharing information and clarifying their roles and responsibilities.
-If the child is subject to a Care Order or is an accommodated child s/he will remain a Looked After Child.
+If the child is subject to a Care Order or is an accommodated child they will remain a Child in Care.

-- If the child is subject to a Care Order under Section 31 of the Children Act 1989, s/he remains Looked After and there is no change to his/her legal status and the Local Authority continues to be responsible for planning and reviewing the Care Plan;
+- If the child is subject to a Care Order under Section 31 of the Children Act 1989, they remain Looked After and there is no change to their legal status and the local authority continues to be responsible for planning and reviewing the Care Plan;

-- If the child was an accommodated child, s/he will lose their Looked After status whilst serving the custodial sentence as they are not being accommodated in a placement provided by the Local Authority.
+- If the child was an accommodated child, they will lose their Looked After status whilst serving the custodial sentence as they are not being accommodated in a placement provided by the local authority.
 Children in these circumstances, will however, be entitled to consideration as a former Looked After Child in custody.
-Local Authorities have a duty to visit such children who have ceased to be Looked After;
+Local authorities have a duty to visit such children who have ceased to be Looked After;

-- If the child had not been previously Looked After but became Looked After as a result of being remanded to Local Authority accommodation or to YDA, s/he ceases to be Looked After on being sentenced to custody.
-Where, however, the child is aged 16+ and has been Looked After for thirteen weeks or more from the age of fourteen, including any period as a Looked After Child as a result of the child being remanded, then the child will be a 'relevant child' and should be supported by Local Authority children's services as a 'care leaver';
+- If the child had not been previously Looked After but became Looked After as a result of being remanded to local authority accommodation or to YDA, they cease to be Looked After on being sentenced to custody.
+Where, however, the child is aged 16+ and has been Looked After for 13 weeks or more from the age of 14 years, including any period as a Child in Care as a result of the child being remanded, then the child will be a 'relevant child' and should be supported by local authority children's services as a 'care leaver';

-- If the young person is a 'relevant child' and is entitled to support and services as a care leaver, this status remains unchanged while in custody and the Local Authority that Looked After the young person retains responsibility for providing support during his/her time in custody and on release.
-Some young people, including young people who become Looked After as a result of being remanded, will acquire this status while they are in custody on attaining the age of 16: that is, those who have spent at least 13 weeks Looked After since the age of 14 and were subject to a care order or who were accommodated or remanded to Local Authority accommodation immediately prior to entering custody on sentence (see Responsibilities of the Local Authority to Former Looked After Children and Young People in Custody Procedure).
+- If the young person is a 'relevant child' and is entitled to support and services as a care leaver, this status remains unchanged while in custody and the local authority that Looked After the young person retains responsibility for providing support during their time in custody and on release.
+Some young people, including young people who become Looked After as a result of being remanded, will acquire this status while they are in custody on attaining the age of 16: that is, those who have spent at least 13 weeks Looked After since the age of 14 and were subject to a care order or who were accommodated or remanded to local authority accommodation immediately prior to entering custody on sentence (see Responsibilities of the Local Authority to Former Looked After Children and Young People in Custody Procedure).

-The YJB Placement Service is responsible for identifying the youth detention accommodation where the young person will serve their sentence.
+The Youth Custody Service (YCS) Placement Service is responsible for identifying the youth detention accommodation where the young person will serve their sentence.
 The YOS Case Manager is invited to recommend the establishment that has been assessed as being most suitable.
-The responsible authority's Social Worker, and other staff involved with the child's care, should ensure that their assessment of the child's needs is taken into account to inform this critical decision, however, the final decision rests with the YJB.
+The responsible authority's Social Worker, and other staff involved with the child's care, should ensure that their assessment of the child's needs is taken into account to inform this critical decision; however, the final decision rests with the YCS.
 The YOS should inform the responsible authority where the child will be serving their sentence on the day it starts.
-The child's Social Worker must then aim to arrange to visit the child within five working days.
+The child's Social Worker must then aim to arrange to visit the child within 5 working days.
 The child's IRO must also be informed.